SAVOURING SCENTS

 The effects of panoramic seeing and listening are obvious, they are manifest.

-It was because of these obvious effects, that i started becoming interested in tasting and smelling.
+It was because of these effects, that i started becoming interested in tasting and smelling.

 Tastes are also relatively straightforward.
 But my experience of the sense of smell is far deeper and more complex.